mustbebuilt/psp-work-diary/guide.md

 This can be done through your Visual Studio Code editor as a `Sync` operation.

-The command instructions are as follows:
+The command-line instructions are as follows:

 1. Push your changes to your repository:
    ```bash